-There is a total of 74 full-time Magistrates.
+There are a total of 71 full-time Magistrates.
 They sit in various Tribunals and seven Magistrates' Courts: Eastern, Kowloon City, Kwun Tong, West Kowloon, Shatin, Fanling and Tuen Mun.
-A Principal Magistrate is in charge of each Magistrates' Courts (except two Principal Magistrates jointly oversee West Kowloon Magistrates' Courts).
+A Principal Magistrate is in charge of each Magistrates' Court.
 The Chief Magistrate is the overall in charge whose chamber is at the West Kowloon Law Courts Building.